 *Adjust Exposure: Focus, then drag your finger up and down over the little sun to the right of the focus box.

 Tip #2: Just Say No!
 (To Flash)

-If at all possible, avoid the flash!
+If possible, avoid the flash!
 Natural light will give your images better contrast and color.
 And let’s not even start on red eye!

-If your photos are blurry, more light is needed.
+More light is needed if the images are blurry.
 The shutter has to slow down to let more light in, thus capturing any motion.
 Even moving just a few feet closer to a window can make a huge difference.
-Open up the curtains & blinds and let. the. light. shine!
+Open up the curtains & blinds and let the light shine!

 Tip #3: Rule of Thirds